jdcloudcom/en/documentation/Big-Data-&-Analytics/Data-Factory/Introduction/Features.md

 Unified management and scheduling of synchronization tasks

-Through the unified management of synchronization task, the scheduling strategy can be made in different time dimensions, such as day, hour and so on.
+Through the unified management of synchronization task, the scheduling strategy can be made in different time dimensions, such as day and hour.